 MNB started to build its dedicated green bond portfolio in 2019.
-The size of the green bond portfolio within the reserves mirrors the relative size of the global green bond market (~1-2%), which is justified predominantly by liquidity aspects.
+The size of the green bond portfolio within the reserves mirrors the relative size of the global green bond market (~1-2%).
 Due to the intended purpose of green investments, the risk-return characteristics of the portfolio differs only in the slightly longer target duration from similar FI investments in the reserve, as these instruments typically finance longer-term investments.

 Monitoring the expected or materialized positive environmental impacts of the investments is also of paramount importance in managing a green bond portfolio.
 Obtaining impact information on the issuer level enables the analysis of the portfolio not only financially, but also from an achieved CO2 emission reduction/avoidance perspective, while maintaining the primary financial goals of focusing on return/risk.
+In addition to the carbon dioxide emission indicators, other data (e.g. energy efficiency indicators for buildings, etc.) also appear in the reports, however, at the moment, the publication of this information among the issuers is not yet sufficiently broad for a suitable aggregation to be made.
+In parallel with the expected future improvement in the quality and availability of data, the MNB strives to prepare the most comprehensive impact analysis possible.

 The positive environmental impact of the projects financed by green bonds should be interpreted primarily in relation to a given emission benchmark: this represents the hypothetical emission level and other environmental burdens that would have been materialized in the absence of the green projects.
 As a result, the positive impact of the green projects can be predominantly captured as an avoided CO2 emission.
-Emission benchmarks are based on several assumptions, varying across regions and project types, therefore, in longer term, the comparison of the actual and previously expected positive environmental effects at the aggregate level will be an essential element.
-Naturally, additional absolute indicators are also published for many of the issuers, such as the size and expected annual production of the financed renewable capacities, the MNB also monitors these diverse data.
+Emission benchmarks are based on several assumptions, varying across regions and project types.
+In addition, there is some uncertainty in the actual impact of green projects throughout their entire life cycle, which results from the estimation of physical parameters (for example, the weather dependence of renewable capacities, the rate of degradation, lifetime, etc.).
+Therefore, in the longer term, the comparison of the actual and previously expected positive environmental effects at the aggregate level will be an essential element, however, this still poses significant challenges to the analysts.